aimeos/map/README.md

 * @param int `$options` Combination of JSON_* constants
 * @param self&#60;int&#124;string,mixed&#62; Map from decoded JSON string
+* @throws \RuntimeException If the passed JSON string is invalid

 There are several options available for decoding the JSON string which are described in the [PHP json_decode() manual](https://www.php.net/manual/en/function.json-decode.php).
 The parameter can be a single JSON_* constant or a bitmask of several constants combine by bitwise OR (&#124;), e.g.:

+This method creates a lazy Map and the string is decoded after calling another method that operates on the Map contents.
+Thus, the exception in case of an error isn't thrown immediately but after calling the next method.

 ```php
 JSON_BIGINT_AS_STRING|JSON_INVALID_UTF8_IGNORE